intel/intel-xai-tools/_sources/design/index.md

 **Utilizing python's import machinery**

 Python's {{PEP451}} (introduced in python-3.4) enhances the import mechanism to be extensible and secure by introducing a type called ModuleSpec that the import machinery instantiates whenever a new module is loaded.
 This PEP expanded the types of Loaders and MetaPathLoaders that are allowed.
 Directly importing resources such as yaml is leveraged by the XAI explainer.
-When a yaml file is imported, the explainer will dynamically inject explainable resources within a workflow by using customized Loader and MetaPathLoader classes.
+When a yaml file is imported, the explainer will dynamically inject explainable resources within the current python environemnt by using customized its Loader and MetaPathLoader classes.

 ```{eval-rst}